Extended eigenvarieties for overconvergent cohomology: Introduction

 \subsection{Extended eigenvarieties for overconvergent cohomology}

 The main goal of this paper is to construct extensions of eigenvarieties for a very general class of connected reductive groups $\mbf{G}$ over $\Q$.
 In particular, we give a new construction of the extended eigencurve $\ms{E}^{\prime}$ appearing in \cite{aip}.
-Our construction also gives a conceptual framework for many of the results in \cite{lwx} (providing an answer to \cite[Remarks 3.24, 5.6]{lwx}).
+Our construction also gives a conceptual framework for many of the results in \cite{lwx} (and establishes a generalisation of some of their results which was described as an `optimistic expectation' in \cite[Remark 3.26(2)]{lwx}).
 See Theorem \ref{lwxboundary} for an interpretation of some of their results using the extended eigencurve.

 Our construction of these eigenvarieties appears in Section \ref{eigenvarieties}.
 For the purposes of the introduction, we have the following vague statement: \begin{thmx} Let $F$ be a number field and let $\mbf{H}$ be a connected reductive group over $F$ which is split at all places above $p$.
 Set $\mbf{G}={\rm Res}_{\Q}^{F}\mbf{H}$.
 Then the eigenvarieties for $\mbf{G}$ constructed in \cite{han} naturally extend to adic spaces $\ms{X}_{\mbf{G}}$ over the extended weight space $\mc{W} = \Spa(\Zp[[T_{0}^{\prime}]],\Zp[[T_{0}^{\prime}]])^{an}$, where $T_{0}^{\prime}$ is a certain quotient of the $\Zp$-points $T_{0}$ of a maximal torus in a suitable model of $\mbf{G}$ over $\Zp$. \end{thmx}